 Working on a Law Journal

+In the legal field, law students—in their first-year (1L), second-year, or third-year (3L) of studies—run the journals and select and edit the articles.
 Professors submit their work to various journals, and the student editors decide what gets published.

-If you’re invited to join the main Law Review at your school, this is a high honor and one that you probably should accept.
-Judges love to see Law Review on a resume (when you apply for clerkships) and many law firms and other employers are similarly impressed.
+If a student is invited to join the main Law Review at their school, this is a high honor and one that should probably be accepted unless there is a good reason to decline.
+Judges love to see Law Review on a resume, especially when a new lawyer is applying for a clerkship, and many law firms and other employers are similarly impressed.

-Even if the work is boring and time-consuming, few people turn down the opportunity to join the Law Review, and you probably shouldn’t either, without a pretty good reason.
+Even if the work is boring and time-consuming, few people turn down the opportunity to join the Law Review.
 The tougher question is whether it makes sense to join a non-Law Review law journal.
 Here, the tradeoffs are more serious, because these secondary journals are typically less prestigious.
-(At each school, there’s a hierarchy of perceived prestige of the secondary journals, so you’ll want to be sure you understand this when you’re considering which offer to accept.)

-Turning down a journal offer can be tough, but it’s worth it if it allows you to excel in a different area that’s more directly related to what you want to do with your legal career!
+Although it has some value, you could also be spending that time on an activity that’s more directly relevant to your career path—whether that’s a moot court, a pro bono project, an internship, or a side job.
+Turning down a journal offer can be tough, but it’s worth it if it allows you to excel in a different area that’s more directly related to what you want to do with your legal career.